 Is your baby ready for crawling?
 Around 7-10 months most babies master the hand-and-knee crawling method, but others develop alternative styles of crawling that work so well for them that they never progress to the traditional hand-and-knee crawling.
 Here are some types of crawling your baby can adopt.

-Not all babies crawl in the traditional way -alternating hands and knees- some babies use their belly to move, others scoot on their bottoms using their hands to propel themselves forward, and some babies use one leg down in crawling position and the other foot in a standing position on the floor to move forward.
-But no matter what method your baby adopts, remember that the important thing is that he or she is showing a desire to move independently and explore his or her surroundings.
+Not all babies crawl in the traditional way -alternating hands and knees-, some babies use their belly to move, others scoot on their bottoms using their hands to propel themselves forward, and some babies use one leg down in crawling position and the other foot in a standing position on the floor to move forward.
+No matter what method your baby adopts, remember that the important thing is that she is showing a desire to move independently and explore her surroundings.

 These are the different styles of crawling according to the AAP (American Academy of Pediatrics):